Queen of Katwe: Development

-Tim Crothers wrote The Queen of Katwe: A Story of Life, Chess, and One Extraordinary Girl's Dream of Becoming a Grandmaster, which chronicled Phiona Mutesi's life.
+Tim Crothers wrote the book The Queen of Katwe: A Story of Life, Chess, and One Extraordinary Girl's Dream of Becoming a Grandmaster, which chronicled Phiona Mutesi's life.
 Published by ESPN in 2012, it was optioned that same year by Walt Disney Pictures.
-Tendo Nagenda, Walt Disney Studios' senior creative executive, developed the project into production.
-He happens to be ethnic Ugandan.
+Tendo Nagenda, Walt Disney Studios' senior creative executive, who is from a Ugandan ethnic group, developed the project into production.
 With executive approval from studio president Sean Bailey, Nagenda went to visit Mira Nair at her Ugandan home to recruit her to direct a film about Mutesi.
 Nair was captivated by the story, stating, "I have always been surrounded by these local stories but hadn’t done anything in Uganda since 1991.
 I love any story about people who make something from what appears to be nothing."

+Nair directed the film with the script written by William Wheeler.
 Mira Nair met with Mutesi, her mother Harriet, and the chess group run by coach Robert Katende.
 She invited screenwriter William Wheeler to come to Kampala to conduct interviews with the principal figures as a foundation for a screenplay.
 Nair filmed a high-concept short and presented it to Disney, to alleviate the studio's concerns about the film being entirely set in Africa.

 Wheeler believed that the film could fit within the Disney tradition of films about "underdog" sports stories, noting that:

 "we were trying to ... gently expand the idea of what a 'Disney film' could be.
 Disney was very open to wanting to tell an aspirational story about someone from someplace that is not at all familiar to Western audiences ... this could really fit into one of the things that they do very well – which is telling sports underdog stories and finding the ways the story naturally intersects with that genre of film."Nair described Queen of Katwe as "a radical film for Disney in many ways....
 It has beauty and barbarity side-by-side."
 In January 2015, Disney studio chairman Alan F. Horn greenlit the film into production for US$15 million.

+Nair's son, Zohran Kwame Mamdani, is listed as third assistant director on the IMDb entry for the film.